denpamusic/PyPlumIO/README.md

 Currently it supports reading and writing parameters of ecoMAX automatic pellet boiler controllers, getting service password and sending network information to show on controller's display.

-Devices can be connected directly via RS485 to USB converter or through network by using serial port server (for example [Elfin EW11](https://aliexpress.ru/item/4001104348624.html))
+Devices can be connected directly via RS-485 to USB converter or through network by using RS-485 to Ethernet or RS-485 to WiFi converter.

 ![RS-485 converters](https://raw.githubusercontent.com/denpamusic/PyPlumIO/main/images/rs485.png)